SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 In interfaces in Java/C#, you most commonly merely specify method stubs. (in the past this is the only thing you could do, this is no longer true)
 Method stubs are method signatures without the implementation, in Java/C#, they are followed by a ;.

+Things using the ruby mixin Comparable must define <=> operator, and then gain access to the other comparison operators, as well as between? and clamp

 <h3>OOP</h3>